JacobJEdwards/interview-web-app/README.md

 TODO: Finish

-- Modules should not be able to be added to or changed from this site
+- A student should be able to select a project
-- A student should be able to just view projects (currently)
+- Might need to add endpoints -> student id module id -> projetcs (might already be added)
-- A teacher should be able to preform crud operations on the projects (associated with a module)
+- sort out the typing
-- Each module could be a link -> dynamic routes per project
+- eventually submission